 There are good vantage points along the tow paths on either side of the river in Putney to watch the race from as well as plenty of shops, cafes and bars to visit.

-Hammersmith is an artsy riverside area in West London.
-It is home to eclectic productions at the Lyric Theatre and rock shows at the Apollo Concert Hall.
+Hammersmith is home to eclectic productions at the Lyric Theatre and rock shows at the Apollo Concert Hall.
 Busy shops and cafes line King Street and fill the Kings Mall, while trendy gastropubs contrast with historic drinking dens like the Dove.
 It is also a great vantage point to watch The Boat Race from.

 Leafy walking trails wind along the River Thames, which is spanned by the landmark Hammersmith Bridge.